gnolang/gno/docs/getting-started/using-gnokey.md

 2. Calling functions with non-primitive input arguments:

 Currently, `Call` only supports primitives for arguments.
-With `Run`, these limitations are removed - we can execute a function that takes in a struct, array, or even an array of structs.
+With `Run`, these limitations are removed; we can execute a function that takes in a struct, array, or even an array of structs.

 We are unable to call `AddFoos()` with the `Call` message type, while with `Run`,